 I had just returned from a retreat.
 The one where I sat in the water.
-The one where I was connected to the each molecule and nature and could feel the magic of me coursing through my veins.
+The one where I was connected to each molecule of nature, and could feel the magic of me coursing through my own veins.

 I let each morsel of cheese melt in my mouth and my cheeks curled up with a smile.
 “What grand and glorious adventure can I have today?”
 I asked myself, in love with my pizza and in love with the world.
 I wonder, I wonder, I wonder.